23 Best Places to Visit in Cape Verde

 23 Best Places to Visit in Cape Verde 38

-Sao Filipe is a quaint town located on the island of Fogo near a black-sand beach.
-The old town center is dotted with Portuguese colonial buildings.
-One of the most striking examples is the pastel-blue Nossa Senhora da Conceiço church, which has twin bell towers and a cliff-side location.
+Sao Filipe, a quaint town on Fogo Island, sits near a black-sand beach and features Portuguese colonial buildings.
+Notably, the pastel-blue Nossa Senhora da Conceiço church has twin bell towers and overlooks the cliffs.

 Tarrafal